devpool007/devpool007/README.md

 - 👋 Hi, I’m @devpool007
-- 👀 I’m interested in Software Development and ML
+- 👀 I’m interested in Software Development and Backend currently
-- 🌱 I’m currently pursuing MSc.
+- 🌱 I studied MSc.
 Informatik at Technical University of Munich (TUM)
-- 💞️ I’m looking to collaborate on creative projects involving app development and ML
+- 💞️ I’m looking to collaborate on creative projects involving app and web development
 - 📫 How to reach me - https://www.linkedin.com/in/devansharma7/

 <!---